notesforgrowth/notesforgrowth.github.io/_drafts/2018-08-22-Design-Driven-Innovation.md

 With the iPod, Jobs enabled Veraganti's 3 phases of participating in the design discourse: interpreting: Listening, Interpreting, and Addressing.

 #### Listening
-Accessing knowledge about possible meanings and languages of new products.
+<span style="margin-left:10px">Accessing knowledge about possible meanings and languages of new products.</span>

 #### Interpreting
-Generating your own vision and proposals for new meanings and languages.
+<span style="margin-left:10px">Generating your own vision and proposals for new meanings and languages.</span>

-### Addressing
+#### Addressing
-Diffusing your vision to other Interpreters.
+<span style="margin-left:10px">Diffusing your vision to other Interpreters.</span>

-With the iPod, Jobs was listening to developments in smaller hard drive technologies.
-He was interpreting a new meaning for these drives (using them for a music player, instead of a laptop computer).
-Finally, he communicated that vision with hard drive pioneers by detailing specifications that would be required to make a small hard drive work in a music player.

 Apple was not only listening to the discourse of mobile hard drive development, they were _influencing it_.

+In order to drive at radical innovation, companies must discover and participate in the design discourse that influences their business strategy.
+They must seek key influencers and engage them before their competitors do.

 ### Using Customer-Driven Methods with Influencers
-[This is where we drive home the point that rapid iteration and experimentation are not thrown out, just because you're trying to identify new markets. ]
+Therefore, it is not that Lean customer-driven behaviors "fail" when trying to define new markets; it's that they cannot be applied to your _current customers_.

+Formulating assumptions into hypotheses and testing those hypotheses by proposing and quickly iterating on concepts are still key behaviors when developing new market opportunities.

+However, companies should deploy these efforts within the design discourse.
+Not with their existing customers.

+**They should perform rapid experimentation with influencers and use customer-driven artifacts (e.g. hypotheses, discussion guides, concept value tests, sensemaking, etc.) to drive their participation within the design discourse.**

+Proposing new meanings within the design discourse is a great way to check your assumptions about the potential of new market opportunities.
+It also positions your company as a leader driving future developments, rather than a observer responding to market trends.

+Veraganti gives many more examples of companies, just like Apple, that have defined completely new markets because of their ability to partner with influences, integrate themselves within the design discourse, and diffuse their vision within those communities.